Avalanche Beacon 101

 What’s the Difference Between Beacons?

 Most avalanche beacon manufacturers now offer two or three different models ranging from a basic unit for basic searches to a mid-range unit with added functionality like multi-signal marking and a high-end unit with programming functions aimed at professional users.
 Basic units are a great choice for resort skiers and skiers who will only use their beacon a few times a season.
 They are every bit as safe as other beacons but have more limited search features.
-They are desgned to keep use as simple as possible.
+They are designed to keep used as simple as possible.
 Mid-range beacons are probably the most useful for avid recreational backcountry skiers.
 They add search features aimed at making multiple burial scenarios easier to manage.
-High-end units are for professional users who prefer some programability.
+High-end units are for professional users who prefer some programmability.

 The write-ups below focus on four mid-range beacons: the Backcountry Access Tracker 3, Ortovox 3+, Barryvox Element and the Pieps DSP Sport.